-- 🗙 For more information about exercise see our factsheet 'Cardiomyopathy and exercise'. - 🗙 For more about HCM see our booklet 'Life with hypertrophic cardiomyopathy'.
+• For more information about exercise see our factsheet 'Cardiomyopathy and exercise'.

 We're here for you

 At Cardiomyopathy UK we offer help and support for you and your family.
 We have information about each type of cardiomyopathy as well as diagnosis, treatment and lifestyle issues.
 Look on our website or call us for more information.
 Call our helpline to talk to our cardiomyopathy support nurses.
 We can put you in contact with other people affected by cardiomyopathy through our support groups, peer support volunteers and social media.
 Contact us for more about our services, or look online.